lizzypine/lizzypine/README.md

 • 🔭 I’m currently working on Kona Swim Hub, a full-stack web application to help Hawaii-based families find local swim lessons for their kids.

-• 🌱 I’m currently learning React.
+• 🌱 I’m currently learning React, Redux, and React Framer Motion.

 • 👯 I’m looking to collaborate on any team project.
 I'd love to contribute to something that's too big to be a solo effort.